SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 - "SP_Demo.R": R script for reproducing Figures 1 and S2

 #### S1_Gamma
-This sub-repository includes scripts for reproducing Figure 2 and Table 1, which demonstrate values of smoothness parameter $\gamma$ for the Matern covariance function under various parameter settings.
+This sub-repository provides R scripts for reproducing Figure 2 and Table 1, which demonstrate values of smoothness parameter $\gamma$ for the Matern covariance function under various parameter settings.

+- "Gamma_values_single.R": R script for reproducing Figures 1 and S2 using results from one replicate (less computational time)
+- "Gamma_values_single.R": R script for reproducing Figures 1 and S2 using results from multiple replicates
+- "helper-functions.R": a helper function

 ## Reproducibility Workflow